gravitational/teleport/rfd/0049-desktop-clipboard.md

 ## What

-This RFD defines the high-level goals and architecture for supporting copy and paste between a Teleport user's workstation and a remote Windows Desktop.
+This RFD defines the high-level goals and architecture for supporing copy and paste between a Teleport user's workstation and a remote Windows Desktop.

 ## Details